hjasaiwal114/blade/rfcs/2021-01-05-typography-scaling.md

 ### **Current Limitations**
 There are two major limitations while scaling typography to multiple breakpoints,
-1. **Need of a different typography scale.** If any product wants to bring in their own typography scale then they need to override the current typography scale (without addition/subtraction of any levels) provided by blade.
+1. **Need for a different typography scale.** If any product wants to bring in their own typography scale then they needs to override the current typography scale (without addition/subtraction of any levels) provided by the blade.
 This also means that you cannot add/remove levels from the base scale.
 This is currently being looked at by the comm. design team.
 2. **Same type scaling across all devices/breakpoints.** After the type scale is defined, we also need to define the scale across multiple device sizes.
-There are few approaches that we've came up with and after research from other DS/products like *GitHub*, *Eightshapes*, *Paystack*, *Stripe*, and a few more we've observed that for dashboards generally tweaking the **heading** sizes works best and the base font-size will remain same for all other devices/breakpoints.
+There are a few approaches that we've come up with and after research from other DS/products like *GitHub*, *Eightshapes*, *Paystack*, *Stripe*, and a few more we've observed that for dashboards generally tweaking the **heading** sizes work best and the base font-size will remain same for all other devices/breakpoints.

 We'll look into the responsive type scale and see what approach fits best for our use case.